ocsfwarch/mern_practicum_1/README.md

 The User selects the "Start Recording" command button.
 The System verifies the browser supports Web Speech.
 The System starts recording the User audio through the microphone.
+The System transcribes the User audio to text to a buffer.
 The System displays the elapsed time of the recording.
 The User selects the "Stop Recording" command button.
 The System stops recording the User audio through the microphone.